 Charitable trusts usually contain provisions to allow modification of the trust agreement to comply with changes in federal tax or other laws.
 This type of modification can be accomplished using a document signed by the trustee and all the beneficiaries.
 Typically, current as well as remainder beneficiaries must sign.
 A remainder beneficiary is a charitable organization that receives the balance of the trust after its income is distributed to other beneficiaries for a period of time.

 A court may also order judicial modification of a trust when it's petitioned to do so by the trustee and/or beneficiaries.
-If circumstances have changed that make the administration of an irrevocable trust unreasonably expensive or if its purpose has become outdated, the trustee and/or the trust beneficiaries can request that the terms of the trust be modified or that the trust is completely terminated through mutual agreement or judicial modification.
+If circumstances have changed and made the administration of an irrevocable trust unreasonably expensive or if its purpose has become outdated, the trustee and/or the trust beneficiaries can request that the terms of the trust be modified or that the trust be completely terminated through mutual agreement or judicial modification.

-Modern estate plans often incorporate the use of a "trust protector," an independent third party appointed by the trustee, the trust beneficiaries or a court.
+Modern estate plans often incorporate the use of a "trust protector," an independent third party appointed by the trustee, the trust beneficiaries, or a court.
 If the irrevocable trust document contains provisions allowing for the appointment of a trust protector, one can be hired to examine the facts and circumstances surrounding a desired change to the trust.
 The trust protector would then make a final determination as to whether the change should be made.
-If the trust protector recommends that it should, he will either sign the applicable documents making the amendment or he can seek court approval for the change.
+If the trust protector recommends that it should, they will either sign the applicable documents making the amendment or seek court approval for the change.